AMG Group Ltd Modern Slavery Statement 2020

 This statement has been published in accordance with the UK Modern Slavery Act 2015.

-The statement sets-out the ongoing actions taken by AMG Group Ltd, and its group of companies, Vango Group Ltd and Vango Holdings Ltd (hereafter referred to collectively as AMG Group Ltd) to prevent modern slavery and human trafficking within its business and supply chain.
+The statement sets-out the ongoing actions taken by AMG Group Ltd, and its group of companies, Vango Group Ltd and Vango Holdings Ltd (hereafter referred to collectively as AMG Group Ltd) for the financial year 21st October 2021, to 21st October 2022. to prevent modern slavery and human trafficking within its business and supply chain.

 The issue of modern slavery is a growing concern, not only in the UK, but throughout the world.
 AMG Group Ltd, as a leading and proactive company, has a responsibility to ensure its supply chain and its business is free from this subject and has a commitment to carry out a robust and continual due diligence process, identifying potential risks and eliminating them at the earliest opportunity.